 - (1996), 'Introduction' to Peter Millican and Andy Clark (eds) The Legacy of Alan Turing, volume 1: Machines and Thought, Oxford University Press, pp. 1-9, 3,000 words

-- (2012), The Philosophical Significance of the Turing Machine and the Turing Test, to appear in S. Barry Cooper and Jan van Leeuwen (eds) Alan Turing: His Work and Impact, Elsevier, pp. 39-52, 9,500 words
+- (2013), The Philosophical Significance of the Turing Machine and the Turing Test, in S. Barry Cooper and Jan van Leeuwen (eds) Alan Turing: His Work and Impact, Elsevier, pp. 587-601, 9,500 words

 Philosophy of Religion